free-server/safe-server/README.md

 * Amazon EC2 / Vultr / Linode or Microsoft Azure; Ubuntu Server 16-17 (14 LTS may work as well)
 * Memory 1Gb+;
+* Firewall inbound: TCP 22, 80, 443 and all ports you want to use in SSR / HTTP2.
+Say 10000-30000
+* Firewall outbound: all ports
 * A Domain pointing to the Ubuntu server IP (A record - IPV4) and its email

 ### Average usage